 About fifteen years ago at a mall in San Francisco, a consumer was looking for a pair of Airwalk desert boots but couldn’t find the right color in his size.
 Frustrated, he investigated the idea of selling shoes on the Internet and launched his online shoe store shortly thereafter.
 Today, gross sales for Zappos.com exceed $1 billion annually.

-But setting up an ecommerce site is very similar to a brick and mortar business.
 There are numerous aspects of building and running an online store so you’ll need to take your time and create a solid business plan first.
 Once you’ve determine the products, pricing, target audience, store policies, and the legalese, focus on the following key action items:

+Do you want a store on your own website or do you want a store within an existing marketplace platform (e.g. Amazon)?
 Are you just selling one product or needing a more complex shopping cart?
 There are many online solutions that are available based on your business’ needs, like:

 Your customer isn’t in a physical store to look, touch or try on your product, you’ll need to write descriptive copy of every item you’re selling.
 It’s important to provide as much information as you can, like weights and measurements, along with top quality, high resolution images.

 Online customers want security when it comes to websites.
 A SSL (Secure Socket Layer) certificate provides that by encrypting parts of your website that collect personal information, like credit card and customer form details.
 Having an SSL certificate not only keeps your customers safe from hackers and identity thieves, but also gives your business credibility.

 - Fifteen percent of students older than 13 with access to tablets have shopped on their devices while in school